© 2020 by Kendra Healing Arts

 I began teaching Yoga in 1998 and undertook Kundalini Yoga Teacher Training, the Yoga of awareness, taught by a mentor, Gail Pisani, from the Saraswati tradition.
 During the course, I was mentored by Turiya Yoga teacher Megan Jones, who continues to be a source of inspiration to me.
-I joined the professional Yoga community, and continue my interest in evidence-based Yogic studies provided at Satyananda Yoga Ashram, The Yoga Institute and Enlightened Events.
+I joined the professional Yoga community, and continue my interest in evidence-based Yogic studies provided at Satyananda Yoga Ashram, The Yoga Institute, and The Yoga Therapy Institute.

-I have been fortunate enough to be a long-term student of Sue Ehinger, the Director of The Australian School of Reflexology.
-I continue my post-graduate Reflexology studies with international presenters and amazing interstate practitioners like Leanne Moore, an Ayurvedic Reflexologist who has taught me the Padaveda method.
+I have been fortunate enough to be a long-term student of Sue Ehinger, the ex-Director of The Australian School of Reflexology and with international presenters and amazing interstate practitioners like Leanne Moore, an Ayurvedic Reflexologist who has taught me the Padaveda method.

-I have recently completed a 750 hr postgraduate certificate in Mindful Yoga Therapy with Sal Flynn, Louise Godfrey, Annette Louden in the Krishnamacharya tradition and have become the first registered Yoga Therapist in Canberra.
+In 2017 I completed a 750 hr postgraduate certificate in Mindful Yoga Therapy with Sal Flynn, Louise Godfrey, Annette Louden in the Krishnamacharya tradition and have become the first registered Yoga Therapist in Canberra.
 I am currently developing yoga for mental health practices and operate a clinical practice from Hyson Green Mental Health Unit at, Calvary Private Hospital.

-With a continued interest in Yoga Therapy in healthcare, recent postgraduate studies have been with Dr Timothy McCall learning the Yoga as Medicine assessment model, and further Trauma-Sensitive advanced Yoga training including Yoga for Trauma Anxiety Depression and Body Image with Sarah Ball.
-Recent studies have been with Professor Amy Wheeler from Optimal State and president of IAYT, on balancing and assessing the human system through the tri-guna lens of yoga, yoga therapy and Ayurveda and iRest level 1 training with Fuyoko Toyota.
+With a continued interest in Yoga Therapy in healthcare, postgraduate studies have been with Dr. Timothy McCall learning the Yoga as Medicine assessment model, and further Trauma-Sensitive advanced Yoga training including Yoga for Trauma Anxiety Depression and Body Image with Sarah Ball.
+In 2019 I studied with Professor Amy Wheeler from Optimal State and ex-president of IAYT, on balancing and assessing the human system through the tri-guna lens of yoga, yoga therapy, and Ayurveda and iRest level 2 training with Fuyoko Toyota.

-I am currently a certificate candidate for Trauma Centre Trauma Sensitive Yoga at the Trauma and Embodiment Centre, The Justice Resource Institute, Boston.
+With a deep realization of the world's rising mental health crisis and the need for evidence-based yoga practices, I then became a certified Trauma Centre Trauma Sensitive Yoga facilitator with the Trauma and Embodiment Centre, The Justice Resource Institute, Boston.

-I mentor yoga students with an interest in therapeutic yoga and welcome students of yoga in to view my classes and courses.
+I mentor yoga students with an interest in yoga therapy and welcome students of yoga into view in my classes and courses.